sjmgarnier/viridis/cran-comments.md

 ## Downstream dependencies

-Downstream dependencies on CRAN and Bioconductor were checked with 'revdepcheck::revdep_check()'.
-All errors, warnings, and notes were found to be unrelated to this package.
+Downstream dependencies on CRAN were checked with 'revdepcheck::revdep_check()'.
+No new error, warning, and note were found to be caused by this package.

 ## CRAN team comments